-- How can a Lincolnshire LGBT estate planning lawyer help?
+- How can a Lincolnshire LGBTQ estate planning lawyer help?

 - You may have more concerns about retirement since your marriage may not have been recognized until recently, depriving you of your full ability to access retirement income on your spouse’s record.

 - You may have more worries about what happens to minor children after a death if you are raising kids who aren’t adopted and who are not biologically yours.

 - You may be worried about whether your family will respect your identity when you pass away, as there have been issues where transgender individuals have died and unsupportive family members have memorialized them with their birth gender, rather than their true gender.

 These are just a few of many examples of why LGBTQ estate planning can be more challenging than for straight and cisgender people.
 You need an attorney who understands the different issues that you face and who can help you to use Illinois rules to overcome challenges and achieve your dreams of providing for your loved ones and ensuring a secure future.